MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

     import os
     from polyglotdb import CorpusContext

-    ## CHANGE THIS PATH to location of pg_tutorial corpus on your system
+    ## CHANGE THIS PATH to location of the corpus on your system
-    corpus_root = '/home/michael/Cloud/LibriSpeech-subset/'
+    corpus_root = './data/LibriSpeech-aligned-subset/'
     corpus_name = 'tutorial-subset'

-    ## See LibriSpeech-subset/enrichment_data
+    ## See the enrichment_data/ subdirectory in the tutorial directory to view examples of these files
     speaker_filename = "SPEAKERS.csv"
     stress_data_filename = "iscan_lexicon.csv"